vohoanvu/JRE-clipper/docs/backend.md

 ### **Phase 2: Create the Job Initiation Cloud Function**

 **Goal:** Create a lightweight, serverless endpoint to kick off the video generation process.
-We will use the .NET runtime for the Cloud Function.
+We will use the Firebase NodeJS for the Cloud Function.

 1.  **Create the Cloud Function:**
     *   Go to the Google Cloud Console -> Cloud Functions.